movermeyer/AkkaPersistenceJournalIssue/README.md

 * [GitHub](https://github.com/akka/akka/issues/13962)

 as it has the same symptoms.
 Indeed, [this other repo](https://github.com/manasdebashiskar/akkapersistenceExample) seems to produce the same issue, except it uses the deprecated PersistentChannel.

+Note that this has nothing to do with the way akka-persistence uses leveldb, but seems to be an unstated limitation of leveldb with regards to large value sizes.

 ##Usage
 Clone this repo